BC MycoMap Project

 • Use this information to protect Metchosin’s species and ecosystems.

 We started our work in 2011 with BioBlitzes and (a bit later) MycoBlitzes.
 Our most up-to-date inventories of Metchosin species are available in the Metchosin Biodiversity project of iNaturalist.
-By the end of 2024 we had catalogued almost 3800 species, from almost 27,000 observations made 950 people.
+By the end of 2025 we had catalogued almost 4250 species, from almost 33,000 observations made 1200 people.
 See the posts below for the latest totals.
 We encourage everyone interested in helping us to log their photographed Metchosin observations in iNaturalist.
-All of these observations will be automatically logged by our 2025 collection project.
-Curators will review these and move most of them into our iNaturalist database (Metchosin Biodiversity Project).
+All of these observations will be reviewed and many will be moved into our iNaturalist database (Metchosin Biodiversity Project).

 For more about the Metchosin Talk and Walk series, see the Talk and Walk pages.
 View a list of T&W speakers.